-Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged children who require further phonics support Phonics approaches have a strong evidence base indicating a positive ipact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period of up to 12 weeks: (Phonics/Toolkit Strand/EEF) 4, 5,

-A blend of: - additional individual and small group tuition - mentoring and - school led tutoring Tuition targeted at specific needs and knowledge gaps can be an effective met hod to support low attaining pupils or those falling behind, both one- to- one and in small groups: One to One tuition/EEF 2, 4, 5, 6 for pupils whose education has been most impacted by the pandemic and who have gaps in their knowledge and understanding in any or all of reading, writing and maths.
-A significant proportion of the pupils who recveive the tutoring will be disadvantaged, including those who are, or should be, higher attainers.
-Small group tuition/toolkit strand/EEF
+Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged children who require further phonics support Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period of up to 12 weeks: (Phonics/Toolkit Strand/EEF) 4, 5, A blend of: - additional individual and small group tuition - mentoring and - school led tutoring for pupils whose education has been most impacted by the pandemic and who have gaps in their knowledge and understanding in any or all of reading, writing and maths.
+A significant proportion of the pupils who receive the tutoring will be disadvantaged, including those who are, or should be, higher attainers.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one- to- one and in small groups: One to One tuition/EEF Small group tuition/toolkit strand/EEF 2, 4, 5, 6